algorithmica-org/algorithmica/content/english/hpc/algorithms/matmul.md

 To determine $h$ and $w$, we have several performance considerations:

 - In general, to compute an $h \times w$ submatrix, we need to fetch $2 \cdot n \cdot (h + w)$ elements.
-To optimize the I/O efficiency, we would want the $\frac{h \cdot w}{h + w}$ ratio to be high, which is achieved with large and square-ish submatrices.
+To optimize the I/O efficiency, we want the $\frac{h \cdot w}{h + w}$ ratio to be high, which is achieved with large and square-ish submatrices.
 - We want to use the [FMA](https://en.wikipedia.org/wiki/FMA_instruction_set) ("fused multiply-add") instruction available on all modern x86 architectures.
-As you can guess from the name, it performs the `c += a * b` operation — which is the core of a dot product — on 8-element vectors in one go, which saves us from executing vector multiplication and addition separately.
+As you can guess from the name, it performs the `c += a * b` operation — which is the core of a dot product — on 8-element vectors in one go, which saves us from executing vector multiplication and addition separately. <!-- saxpy: Single-Precision A·X Plus Y -->
 - To achieve better utilization of this instruction, we want to make use of [instruction-level parallelism](/hpc/pipelining/).
 On Zen 2, the `fma` instruction has a latency of 5 and a throughput of 2, meaning that we need to concurrently execute at least $5 \times 2 = 10$ of them to saturate its execution ports.
-- We want to avoid register spill, and we only have $16$ logical vector registers that we can use as accumulators.
+- We want to avoid register spill (move data to and from registers more than necessary), and we only have $16$ logical vector registers that we can use as accumulators (minus those that we need to hold temporary values).

 For these reasons, we settle on a $6 \times 16$ kernel.
-This way, we process $96$ elements at once, which can be stored in $6 \times 2 = 12$ vector registers (we can't use an $8 \times 16$ kernel and use all 16 vector registers because we need some to hold temporary values).
+This way, we process $96$ elements at once that are stored in $6 \times 2 = 12$ vector registers.
 To update them efficiently, we use the following procedure:

 <!--